L.I.F.E. “Long Island Friends Experience”

 Intake and interview are required prior to acceptance.
 If interested, please contact Yael Schochat at 516-569-6733 ext.231 or at Yael.Schochat@guraljcc.org

-The I-Space (Inviting Special Populations to Access Community Environments) program will offer adults (ages 22+) with special needs the opportunity to gain a sense of fulfillment through their placement in appropriate paid employment.
-I-Space will work to identify placements suitable to their skill level and abilities through skills assessments, in addition to in-depth workplace and task evaluations.
+The I-Space (Inviting Special Populations to Access Community Environments) program offers adults (ages 22+) with special needs the opportunity to maintain their dignity and sense of fulfillment through their placement in appropriate paid employment.
+I-Space works to identify placements suitable to their skill level and abilities through skills assessments, in addition to in-depth workplace and task evaluations.
 I-Space also offers financial and legal counseling for parents and caregivers in order to avoid any conflict between benefits (ie. Social Security) and income.

-If you know someone in the community who is interested in participating in this new and exciting program, please contact: Naomi Lewis, LMSW, Program Coordinator at 516-569-6733 Ext 215 or by email at Naomi.Lewis@guraljcc.org.
+If you know someone in the community who is interested in participating in this exciting program, please contact Talia Sclair, at 516- 569 6733 Ext 215 or at Talia.Sclair@guraljcc.org

 This program is made possible by the J.E. & Z.B.
 Butler Foundation